tofu-tf/tofu/docs/mid.md

 ```
 Often `F` presented like some `IO` or any transformer

 But signature doesn't oblige to be strict.
-Moreover, there are no necessity to use functor
+Moreover, there is no necessity to use functor

 Let's start with simple example
 ```scala